Marie Christine Erzherzogin von Österreich1,2

 Friedrich August I König von Sachsen was born on 23 December 1750.
 He was the son of Friedrich Christian Leopold Kurfürst von Sachsen and Maria Antonia Prinzessin von Bayern.1 He married Maria Amalia Augusta von Zweibrücken-Birkenfeld, daughter of Friedrich Michael Pfalzgraf von Zweibrücken-Birkenfeld and Maria Franziska Dorothea Pfalzgräfin von Sulzbach, on 29 January 1769.
 He died on 5 May 1827 at age 76.

-Friedrich August I König von Sachsen succeeded to the title of Kurfürst von Sachsen (styled as Elector of Saxony) in 1763.1 He was created König von Sachsen in 1806.1 He gained the title of Grand Duke Friedrich August of Warsaw in 1807.1
+He succeeded as the Kurfürst von Sachsen (styled as Elector of Saxony) in 1763.1 He was created König von Sachsen in 1806.1 He gained the title of Grand Duke Friedrich August of Warsaw in 1807.1

 Child of Friedrich August I König von Sachsen and Maria Amalia Augusta von Zweibrücken-Birkenfeld